 In this case the three breeds that were returned as the best fits to this mustang were European Warmblood breeds.
 All three have Thoroughbred ancestors.
 An analysis of the Spring Creek Basin herd that I did in 2007 showed that it was genetically most similar to what I call the Light Riding and Racing breeds, which include the Thoroughbred, Quarter Horse and all three of the Warmbloods that show up in this particular DNA ancestry analysis.

 Of more than 200 wild-horse populations in the United States that I have tested over the years, only a handful show any genetic evidence of Spanish heritage.
-There is a suggestion that the Spring Creek Basin herd has some limited Spanish blood, but it is not likely to show up in the analysis of
+There is a suggestion that the Spring Creek Basin herd has some limited Spanish blood, but it is not likely to show up in the analysis of a single individual.

 The horse in this case is probably not directly related to any of the three Warmblood breeds but is a mixed blood animal that has some Thoroughbred ancestors, which is what the DNA analysis shows.
 Do read the explanation of results at the above website.
 The lab fully admits that this testing does not always give a reliable result but as this case shows, it usually does give a reasonable one.